 This course is intended as a culmination of a student's work in the Project Management program.
 Students will work in groups to manage a simulated project from scope to completion - encountering - and overcoming - challenges and complications along the way.
 This course will also provide students with an overview of the product life cycle, governance, and other topics to help contextualize project work.
-This online class features optional live sessions.
+Offered online through RIZE/partner institution; has optional live sessions.

 Prerequisite: BSMT 315